game audio film sound design

 What can a Sound Designer add to the New Consoles’ Game Audio?

 The creators of the new generation consoles, PS5 and Xbox series X, announced that the new built-in audio card will allow them to develop more detailed sonic worlds.
 The consoles engineers managed to solve most of the problems related to sound memory storage, which frees space for sound designers’ creativity.
-This information made me think about the possibilities of analyzing crucial audio workflows in both film and game productions.

 The audio description of a space has a pivotal role in the viewer’s immersion.
 The more accurate the sounds will appear in the space the easier the audience can pinpoint the position of the sources.
 But how a sound designer can achieve this?